 - Fillable Guided Notes so students can work digitally instead of printing PDFs.

 - An easier way to submit work from Google Drive.

 - For math courses only, improved feedback for students with answer explanations for every question and Show Me videos for selected questions in each lesson.

 For educators, EdgeEX courses feature:

-- A new Educator Launchpad that allows teachers to see how many students are blocked and how many activities they need to grade with just a quick jump to a streamlined workflow to unblock students or grade activities.
+- The new Educator Launchpad, which allows teachers to see how many students are blocked and how many activities they need to grade.

-- A new Course Hub interface that puts all the information and actions for a single course in one place.
+- A new Course Hub interface, which puts all the information and actions for a single course in one place.

-- Self-service provisioning from the new Imagine Edgenuity EdgeEX Catalog.
+- Self-service course provisioning from the new Imagine Edgenuity Catalog.

 |Instruction (Warm-up, Instruction, and Summary)||Some instructional activities include keyword-scored, open-ended questions.||

 No instructional activities include keyword-scored, open-ended questions; all questions are objective and system-scored.